2025 Algerian Cup final: Match officials

-On 2 July 2025, The Federal Arbitration Commission of the (FAF) named Yahia Dehar as the referee for the final, including assistant referees Hocine Hadj Yahia and Anouar Ghazli.
+On July 2, 2025, The Federal Arbitration Commission of the (FAF) named Yahia Dehar as the referee for the final, including assistant referees Hocine Hadj Yahia and Anouar Ghazli.
 Tahar Boudjemaa served as the fourth official, Islem Boukhatem will serve as the reserve assistant referee. while Fateh Harkat acted as the Video assistant referee.
 Daoud Houari were appointed as assistant VAR officials.

 Match

 Summary

 USM Alger wasted no time asserting themselves.
 Just nine minutes into the match, Khaldi pounced on a loose ball from Youcef Laouafi and quickly played it to Brahim Benzaza, who delivered a perfect pass to Riad Benayad.
 Positioned ideally in the box, Benayad made no mistake and opened the scoring.
 Only four minutes later, Adam Alilet surged forward and delivered a precise through ball to Khaldi, who coolly slotted past Moustapha Zeghba to double the lead.
 Faced with an early two-goal deficit, CRB coach Sead Ramović reacted swiftly by making two substitutions in the 19th minute, bringing on Rezki Hamroune and Abderrahmane Bekkour for Mohamed Islam Belkhir and Laouafi.

 With the advantage secured, USMA shifted their approach, dropping slightly deeper and relying more on counter attacks.
 Meanwhile, CR Belouizdad pushed to get back into the game but struggled to create real chances.
 Their only significant opportunity in the first half came in stoppage time (45+4’) when Chouaib Keddad’s header from a corner was safely caught by goalkeeper Oussama Benbot.
 The score remained 2–0 as the referee Dahar sent both teams to the dressing rooms at halftime.
 The second half saw the pace of the match slow down considerably.
 USM Alger remained compact and disciplined, avoiding unnecessary risks and focusing on preserving their lead through structured defense and quick breaks.

 Despite additional substitutions by Ramović most notably bringing on Chaâbi and Benahmed CRB found it difficult to break down the organized USMA defense.
 The Red and Black remained in control, showing composure and tactical maturity.
 The referee added nine minutes of stoppage time, but CR Belouizdad could not find a breakthrough.
-The final whistle confirmed USMA’s 2–0 win, to the delight of their passionate supporters.
+The final whistle confirmed USMA’s 2–0 win.
 With this result, USM Alger lifts the Algerian Cup for the ninth time in its history, following a final they dominated from start to finish.
-The win ends a years-long wait for a major domestic trophy and offers a moment of celebration and pride for the club and its fans.
+The win ends a years-long wait for a major domestic trophy.